LeonardoZanotti/mkdocs/README.md

 $ echo "site/" > .gitignore
 ```

-Then, just do the deploy to Github Pages with the MkDocs command:
+Then, push all to your repo and do the deploy to Github Pages with the MkDocs command:
 ```bash
 $ mkdocs gh-deploy
 ```